- What is Candid Photography?

 Put your camera in burst mode, frame up the shot, and fire away!

 Some photographers will also tell you to shoot from the hip - even in burst mode.
 I find that I just don't have the spatial awareness to frame up a decent shot when the camera is at my hip, but if you can do it and do it well, go for it!

 Get more details on taking candid photos in the video above by PhotographyTV.

 With that, you have seven candid photography tips to abide by the next time you go out shooting.

 Remember, the meaning of candid photography is to capture authentic moments.
 It isn't about leaping out from the bushes to surprise strangers with your camera, nor is it intended to be something nefarious in which you're a voyeur and intruding on people's personal space.

 Instead, the meaning of candid photography is to focus on the emotionality of a moment, the feelings people experience, and translate that into an image that connects with the viewer.

 In that regard, candid photography is perhaps one of the most capable forms of photography to transport the viewer to a particular instant in time.
-That's what candid photography is all about!
+That's what candid photography and candid photo are all about!